 Maintaining continuous power on the ship is one of the most important tasks while sailing.
-However, sometimes accidents are inevitable and due to some reason such as breakdown of machinery, technical snag etc. there can be a power failure on the ship.
+However, sometimes accidents are inevitable and due to some reason such as a breakdown of machinery, technical snag etc. there can be a power failure on the ship.

 Understanding Emergency Power System

-As per SOLAS regulation the emergency power equipments should come on load within 45 seconds of the power failure.
+As per SOLAS regulation the emergency power equipment should come on load within 45 seconds of the power failure.
 When the power failure takes place the emergency generator is normally started by a small electric motor which cranks the engine for starting.
 This motor gets power from the battery which is being charged by emergency switchboard.
 Also in case the equipment or emergency generator is unable to start due to any reason, there should be an alternate method or manual starting available in hand.
-As per Solas regulation the secondary means of starting should be able to provide additional three starts within 30 minutes.
+As per Solas regulation, the secondary means of starting should be able to provide additional three starts within 30 minutes.